typhlosion147/typhlosion147.github.io/index.md

 # **------------------------------------------------------------------------------------------------------------------------**

+# **5-12-2017**

+My project for this week, was to set up a PXE server (which turned out to be unsuccessful).
+A PXE server is used to allow the installation of operating systems over the network.
+The way it works, is when a PXE enabled client boots, it obtains an IP address from a DHCP server, it then discovers the Proxy DHCP server that provides the client with a list of Boot Servers.
+The client obtains the name of the network bootstrap program (NBP) from the appropriate Boot Server.
+Finally, the client uses TFTP to download the NBP from the Boot Server and then executes it.
+This should be especially valuable to imaging software which will allow functions normally performed by a boot disk to be sent via the network.

+# **------------------------------------------------------------------------------------------------------------------------**

 # **4-10-2017**

 Over the weekend, the project that I had set up was creating a private World of Warcraft server.
 The setup steps involved first compliling the server using a c++ compiler called Microsoft Visual Studio, extracting the map files from the original game, and then the setup of the server's databases.
 If you want to join, all you need to do is download the client that I have preconfigured from [https://this.bakunet.me/wowstuff/WoWWOTLK.zip](https://this.bakunet.me/wowstuff/WoWWOTLK.zip)